24-12-8 Hour Run

 Adjacent playground to keep kids busy, a fire pit, basketball hoop, and volleyball net … lots of entertainment options to keep family, friends and crew entertained!

-Superior swag with Patagonia shirts and custom finisher awards.
+- Superior swag with high quality shirts and custom handmade in Ohio finisher awards.

 Parts of the proceeds benefits Project Congo, charity founded by local resident, endurance athlete, and philanthropist, Dr Sylvia Gleason.
 Please check projectcongo.org and watch moving video about Dr Gleason’s work in Congo!

-Parking at start/finish is very limited and is for runners only.
+Parking at start/finish (camp area A) is very limited and is for runners only.
 We strongly encourage participants to carpool.
 There is additional parking available at Nature/Bridle Trails Staging Area on Wolf Creek Pike , about one mile from start.

 8001-8215 S Wolf Creek Pike